INSTRUCTIONS FOR VIRTUAL LINE DANCE CLASSES USING ZOOM

 At this point we should all be able to see each other on the screen, and talk among ourselves.
 In “Gallery” view, you see everyone each in their individual little screens.
 Once the instruction begins, if you want to see me on full screen, hover your cursor over my little screen.
 In the upper right corner you will see 3 dots.
 Click on this and a menu drops down.
 Click on “Pin Video” This will make my screen large and all the others small.
 You can also switch to “Speaker view” in the upper right corner of your Zoom screen.
 This will make the one speaking (only me during the teaching) on the large screen.

 As I go through the instruction, and while dancing I will have my “co-host” mute all of you so that the only one who can be heard is me while I teach, and the music coming from me while we dance.
 This is to avoid the distraction of cross talk, chatter and background noises.
-If you have questions, want to go over a part again , etc., you can use the “chat feature” and text a question or comment.
-I will have Claudio watch for those and I can stop and answer at that time if it is necessary, or answer later if it is not urgent.
-I will sometimes ask “is it okay” or “have you all got it” etc, At this time you can unmute to ask a question or for something to be repeated or explained further.
-A quick way to unmute temporarily is to just press the space bar on your computer.
-While you are holding it down you are unmuted, when you let go you are muted again.
-This is for computers/laptops.
+If you have questions, want to go over a part again , etc., you can briefly unmute to ask your question.
+You can do this by clicking on the "unmute" button on your individual screen, or, if you are on a computer, you can just hold down the space bar.
+You will be unmuted while it is held down, and muted again when you let go of it.t.
+I will sometimes ask “is it okay” or “have you all got it” etc, This is the best you to unmute to ask a question or for something to be repeated or explained further.